browniebroke/browniebroke/README.md

 - I'm a web developer from France 🇫🇷 living in London, UK 🇬🇧
 - I work with Python :snake: and Django :unicorn:
-- I maintain a few open source projetcs
-- I fiddle with GatsbyJS on some side projects :man_in_tuxedo:
+- I'm a maintainer of cookiecutter-django

 ### Recent posts from my blog: